 There are loads of ferry commutes that all pull into the harbour at Circular Quay.
 These are the places to consider;

-Eastern Suburbs – You can get a boat from Rose Bay but you’ll need to either drive or catch a bus to there.
+Eastern Suburbs – You can get a boat from Rose Bay but you’ll need to either drive or catch a bus to the ferry.

 Balmain – 10 minute boat ride